vondoRishi/4-RNA-seq/README.md

 The purpose of this project to develop a easily customizable commandline based schema.
 Additionally it has basic linux scripts for file manipulation which is key to execute command line pipeline.

 ## Installation
+4-RNA-seq is required to download every new project.
 __Download__
 For each experiment 4-RNA-seq pipeline needs to be downloaded separately.
-Let us downloat it to a directory named  "myWorkingDir" with following commands
+Let us download it to a directory named  "myWorkingDir" with following commands

 ```bash
 git clone https://github.com/vondoRishi/4-RNA-seq myWorkingDir
 ```
+From now on *myWorkingDir* is the project space

 __Prepare the workspace__
 Make a directory "rawreads" inside  "myWorkingDir" and copy fastq(.gz) files there.